link to ringley website

 Most landlords prohibit pets

 Unfortunately, the increase in the number of tenants giving up their pets proves that housing is the common reason for tenants abandoning their pets.
 Many animal welfare organisations are overwhelmed with a historic number of pet owners unable to support pets with the rising cost of living.
-Close to ten percent of these requests are from tenants facing opposition from their landlords to have pets on their properties.
-The percentage of landlords who allow pets is negligible, as properties listed as pet-friendly contribute a meager seven percent
+Close to ten percent of these requests are from tenants facing opposition from their renting-homes-wales-act-how-will-it-impact-landlords'>landlords to have pets on their properties.
+The percentage of renting-homes-wales-act-how-will-it-impact-landlords'>landlords who allow pets is negligible, as properties listed as pet-friendly contribute a meager seven percent

 Knowing the legal angle